 REme Editor: Change the paragraph below of this subclause as follows (#CID 2202):

 The TWT scheduling AP shall schedule for transmission of a Trigger frame addressed to one or more TWT scheduled STAs during a trigger-enabled TWT SP, except that the Trigger frame may be replaced by a frame carrying a TRS Control subfield, provided that the frame is carried in a DL MU PPDU and the AP allocates enough resources in the HE TB PPDU for the STA to at least deliver its BSRs in response to the soliciting DL MU PPDU.
 A TWT scheduling AP should not include the 12 LSBs of the STA’s AID in a User Info field of a Trigger frame transmitted within a broadcast TWT SP, unless the STA is in the awake state, has established membership in the broadcast TWT with that Broadcast TWT ID, or has indicated to receive the Beacon frame preceding the beacon interval that contains this TWT SP (see 26.8.6 (Negotiation of wake TBTT and wake interval)).
+A TWT scheduling AP may cancel the transmission of a Trigger frame during a trigger-enabled TWT SP if the AP does not expect any member TWT scheduled STAs to be in the awake state at the time of transmitting the Trigger frame.(#2202)

 The TWT scheduling AP that schedules for transmission additional Trigger frames during a trigger-enabled TWT SP shall set the More TF subfield in the Common Info field of the Trigger frame to 1 to indicate that it will schedule for transmission another Trigger frame within the same TWT SP.
 The TWT scheduling AP shall set the More TF subfield to 0 if the Trigger frame is the last scheduled Trigger frame of the TWT SP or if the Trigger frame is scheduled for transmission outside of a trigger-enabled TWT SP.
 The TWT scheduling AP should poll as many STAs as possible among TWT scheduled STAs that are members of that nonzero Broadcast TWT ID so that the STAs can perform a frame exchange with the TWT scheduling AP during that TWT SP.